 Nobody wants to be broken up with.
 Nobody wants to be the one who does the breaking up, either.
 Though it may seem like one is harder than the other, it inevitably sucks either way.
-If you are dumped, or if you are the dumper, you are still going to need to take care of yourself after the breakup.
+If you are dumped, or if you are the dumper, you are still going to need to practice self-care after a breakup.

 We have a few ideas on how you can practically take care of yourself and support your healing after a breakup.